armkeh/principles-of-programming-languages/README.md

 ## September

+  - September 11
+    Reminder that the first lecture is today, at 1:30pm.
+It will be in the lectures and tutorials channel in Microsoft Teams.

+  - September 11
+    The first section of notes, [1 – Introduction and overview](#1%20–%20Introduction%20and%20overview), is now complete
+    and uploaded.

+  - September 9
+    The Microsoft Teams team for the course has been activated.
+Please ensure you have access, and contact me ASAP if you do not.

   - September 7
     I have decided to cancel the Wednesday lecture for this week, in support of [Scholar Strike Canada](https://scholarstrikecanada.ca/)